tlvince/tlvince.github.io/_posts/2011-03-29-developers-are-users-too.md

 ---
 title: Developers are users too!
 date: 2011-03-29
-abstract: A rant about user experience from a developers perspective
+description: A rant about user experience from a developers perspective
 ---

 *Design for users* is an oft cited, well grounded mantra in programming circles.